 - Huw Hughes |

 London - Veganism is undoubtedly on the rise.
-While the subject was once restricted to conversations about food and diet, veganism has now made itself comfortable in almost every facet of society, with the issue of humans’ use of animal products making its way more and more onto the centre stage of fashion, and even branching out into the political sphere.
+While the subject was once restricted to conversations about diet, veganism has now made itself comfortable in almost every facet of society, with the animal-friendly movement finding its way in recent years onto the centre stage of fashion, and even branching out into the political sphere.

-This growth of veganism seems to be steady: Grand View Research reports that the global faux-leather market will be worth 58 billion pounds (74 billion US dollars) by 2025, while Global management-consultancy firm Bain & Company recently reported that ‘animal welfare’ stands out as the key criteria for consumers under 35.
+And thr growth of veganism seems to be steady.
+Business consulting firm Grand View Research predicts that the global faux-leather market will be worth 58 billion pounds (74 billion US dollars) by 2025, while global management-consultancy firm Bain & Company recently reported that ‘animal welfare’ stands out as the key criteria for consumers under 35.

 Speaking to FashionUnited about the rise of veganism in recent years, People for the Ethical Treatment of Animals (PETA) said that they were unsurprised by its boom in popularity, considering the animal-product alternatives which are readily available.
 “There's an abundance of cruelty-free, natural materials to choose from – including innovative and unique ones like soya-bean fibre, bamboo, and leather made from pineapples, apples, and even wine (or rather, grapes),” the animal welfare group said.

 But how do vegan brands compete with an industry still dominated with non-vegan labels?
 Sitting modestly on Folkestone’s Old High Street, UK, Delicious California is a 100 percent vegan independent brand which proudly describes itself as ‘Ethical, original and fun’.
 FashionUnited spoke to Ewen Macaulay - the passionate owner of Delicious California, who runs the brand with his wife, Susanna - about the growth of the company, and the challenges they’ve faced along the way.
 He didn’t pull any punches:

 How did the idea of the Delicious California label come about, and how quickly did it grow?